MicrosoftDocs/sql-docs/azure-sql/virtual-machines/linux/dh2i-high-availability-tutorial.md

 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

-This tutorial explains how to configure an SQL Server Always On availability group with DH2i DxEnterprise running on Linux-based Azure Virtual Machines (VMs).
+This tutorial explains how to configure a SQL Server Always On availability group with DH2i DxEnterprise running on Linux-based Azure Virtual Machines (VMs).

 For more information about DxEnterprise, see [DH2i DxEnterprise](https://dh2i.com/dxenterprise-high-availability/).